11 More Things Your Mail Carrier Won’t Tell You

 8. It’s a small thing that makes my job so much easier: Please park your car in the driveway instead of in front of the mailbox.

 9. If a letter has your name but the number is wrong and it gets to you, thank your carrier.
 We still sort our mail before we hit the street.
+Here’s what to do if your package arrives damaged, or not at all.

 10. If your carrier walks his route, it would be nice if you would sweep or shovel your stairs when it snows.